 This artwork recalls oil paintings that might have depicted a mythological goddesses as a standing nude in a landscape or simply celebrated the female form in the wilderness.

-Although Fahrenheit 451 is a story I can only remember in fragments, the title draws it’s inspiration from a scene in it: the symbolism of the river, cleansing and becoming a new person.
+The title draws it’s inspiration from the symbolism of the river, cleansing and becoming a new person.

 Take a look at a few more river-themed nude artworks.